zamodra/blog-tailwind/README.md

 ## Description:
 This project is built using Next.js v13, TypeScript, and Tailwind CSS.
 This project involves consuming public data APIs from GoRest (or MSW as a fallback), with Axios handling API calls and TanStack Query v5 used for data fetching and caching.
-The user interface is styled using Ant Design (v5) and Tailwind CSS.
+The user interface is styled using Tailwind CSS.

 ## Online Demo:
 - Visits here: https://zmdr-syn.netlify.app/